bcamp136/foundry-mcp-server/README.md

 3. **Restart VS Code** to load the MCP server

 4. **Verify the setup**:
-   - Open the Claude extension in VS Code
+   - Open GitHub Copilot Chat in VS Code
    - You should see the Foundry MCP server listed as connected
    - Try using tools like `foundry_project_info` to test the connection